zenml-io/zenml/docs/book/stack_components/step_operator.md

 ---
-description: Run individual steps in specialized environments
+description: Running individual steps in specialized environments
 ---

 Step operators allow you to run individual steps in a custom environment